 - Understanding what a cohort study is and how it works

-- What is REACH and what are the roles of YAB members within REACH
+- What is REACH and what are the roles of PNG+ members within REACH

-Over the two years of REACH the YABs will undertake specific activities including:
+Over the two years of REACH the PNG+s undertook specific activities which included:

-- Developing patient and public information about what REACH is and what it plans to do
+- Developing patient and public information about what REACH was and what it planed to do

 - Developing aspects of the REACH website

-- Producing patient and public friendly materials that report what REACH has found out
+- Producing patient and public friendly materials that reported what REACH found out

 - Looking at ways to engage the wider community in understanding and taking an interest in REACH

-YAB members are also able to engage with additional activities as and when they arise.
-By the end of REACH we expect to have a set of youth-created online and paper resources which explain the project and its findings in a clear and public-friendly way.
+PNG+ members were also able to engage with additional activities.
+When REACH concluded we had a set of youth-created online and paper resources which explained the project and its findings in a clear and public-friendly way.

 PNG+ created information and graphics to explain to children, young people, families and the public what a Cohort Study is and more details about REACH.